Flazher/BossPuzzle/README.md

 Q: What the hell is this?
 ==

-A: This is just curses powered Boss puzzle organized in client-server model.
+A: This is just curses powered Boss puzzle organized in a client-server model.
 Yes, that's kind of weird.

 Q: Client-server?
 For God's sake, why?